tkvogt/judy-graph-db/README.md

 Associate a Word32-node with a type
 -----------------------------------
+To use this CPU-trick we have to put nodes into classes.
-In the examples we came up so far it was always possible to put nodes into a small set of classes (associate them with a type).
+In the examples we came up so far it was always possible to use a small set of classes (associate them with a type).
 In ghc core for example there are 10 different types of nodes/constructors:
  - functions, types, application, literals, ...
+So a node is either a function node, a type node, ...

 If the nodes have a lot more than 10 types, it is almost always possible to generalize them into no more than ~10 types.